-Unaudited Supplemental Pro Forma Financial Information - The following table presents unaudited pro forma combined Interest Income and Income Before Income Taxes for the years ended December 31, 2015 and 2014 prepared as if the HLSS Acquisition had been consummated on January 1, 2014.
+Unaudited Supplemental Pro Forma Financial Information - The following table presents unaudited pro forma combined Interest Income and Income Before Income Taxes for the year ended December 31, 2015 prepared as if the HLSS Acquisition had been consummated on January 1, 2014.

-Year Ended December 31,
+Decen ear Ended nber 31, 2015 naudited)

-- 2015 - 2 2014

-• (unaudited) (unaudited)

-Pro Forma •
+Pro Forma

-Interest Income \$ 731,660 \$ 744,363
+Interest Income \$ 731,660

-Income Before Income Taxes 322,365 647,058
+Income Before Income Taxes 322,365

-The 2015 unaudited supplemental pro forma financial information has been adjusted to exclude, and the 2014 unaudited supplemental pro forma financial information has been adjusted to include, approximately \$26.1 million of acquisition-related costs incurred by New Residential and HLSS in 2015.
+The 2015 unaudited supplemental pro forma financial information has been adjusted to exclude approximately \$26.1 million of acquisition-related costs incurred by New Residential and HLSS in 2015.
 The unaudited supplemental pro forma financial information has not been adjusted for transactions other than the HLSS Acquisition, or for the conforming of accounting policies.
-The unaudited supplemental pro forma financial information does not include any anticipated synergies or other anticipated benefits of the HLSS Acquisition and, accordingly, the unaudited supplemental pro forma financial information is not necessarily indicative of either future results of operations or results that might have been achieved had the HLSS Acquisition occurred on January 1, 2014.
+The unaudited supplemental pro forma financial information does not include any anticipated synergies or other anticipated benefits of the HLSS Acquisition and, accordingly, the unaudited supplemental pro forma financial information forma financial information is not necessarily indicative of either future results of operations or results that might have been achieved had the HLSS Acquisition occurred on January 1, 2014.